johnsusek/praeco/README.md

 ℹ️ Don't use 127.0.0.1 for PRAECO_ELASTICSEARCH.
 See first item under the Troubleshooting section.

-ℹ️ To set up Slack and Email notifications, edit `rules/BaseRule.config`.
+ℹ️ To set up Slack, Email or Telegram notifications, edit `rules/BaseRule.config`.

 Praeco should now be available on http://127.0.0.1:8080